abikesa/casablanca/README.md

 #

+- This is a very interesting cafe.
+I congratulate you
+- And I congratuldate you
+- What for?
+- Your work
+- Thank you.
+I try
+- `We all try.
+You succeed`
+- I can't get over you two.
+She was asking about you earlier, Rick, in a way the made me extremely jealous
+- I wasn't sure you were the same.
+Let's see, the last time we met --
+- -- It was "La Belle Aurore"
+- How nice.
+You remembered.
+But of course, that was the day the Germans marched into Paris
+- Not an easy day to forget
+- No
+- I remember every detail.
+Teh Germans wore gray, you wore blue
+- Yes.
+I put that dress away.
+When the Germans march out, I'll wear it again

+#

 Delving deeper into the Freudian undertones of "[Casablanca](http://www.vincasa.com/casabla.pdf)," we can explore the [complex emotional landscape of its characters](https://github.com/abikesa/music/blob/main/zion.md), particularly through the dynamic interplay between Rick, Ilsa, and Victor.
 The film intricately weaves a narrative that not only entertains but also provides a profound commentary on the human psyche, as interpreted through a Freudian lens.

 ### **Song: Freudian Ensemble and Oedipal Complex**